Sign up to be the first to hear out latest news

-The founder and Creative Director of Fleur of England is Fleur Turner.
+We talk to the founder and Creative Director of Fleur of England, Fleur Turner.
+Fleur is in charge of the overall design process and brand identity.
+She works meticulously hard to give customers a slice of luxury with her opulent designs.
 Here she talks about her life, her family, and the business that means so much to her.

 How do people react when they discover that you are the woman behind Fleur of England?

 When I introduce myself at fashion events, the reaction I get is often one of surprise.
 Some people are amazed – and also delighted – to discover there is a real person behind the Fleur of England brand.

 Can you tell us about your role at Fleur of England?